mittwald/brudi-operator/README.md

   affinity: {}
 ```

+For more configuration options please refer to the [brudi backup documentation](https://github.com/mittwald/brudi#sources)

 ### Restore from backups

+Restoration from backup is done with `jobs`, which are created via `restore` resources.
 Example to restore a mongodb from the last restic backup
 ```yaml
 apiVersion: mittwald.systems/v1alpha1